aws/aws-fpga/hdk/docs/AFI_Manifest.md

 # AWS AFI Manifest File Specification

-An AFI submittion to AWS through  [`aws ec2 createFpgaImage` API](./TBD), which includes a pointer to an S3 bucket with a tar file: The tar file would include the encrypted and compiled fpga image(a.k.a.
+An AFI submittion to AWS through  [`aws ec2 create-fpga-image` API](./TBD), includes a pointer to an S3 bucket with a tar file: The tar file includes the encrypted and compiled fpga image(a.k.a.
 Design Checkpoint or DCP) and a mandatory `manifest.txt` file.

 This document provides the specification for the `manifest.txt` file.
-While worth nothing that AFI built through the scripts provided by AWS would have the manifest file generated automatically.
+Note that an AFI built through the scripts provided by AWS would have the manifest file generated automatically.

-The manifest file is a text file formated with KEY=VALUE pairs.
-Some keys are mandatory while others are highly reocmmended

-##The mandatory keys are marked with [Mandatory]
+The manifest file is a text file formated with KEY/VALUE pairs.
+Some keys are mandatory while others are highly reocmmended.
+The mandatory keys are marked with [Mandatory]

 ## Manifest file specification: Version 1